wtclarke/fsl_mrs/README.md

 - **mrs_vis**
 : quick visualisation of the spectra or basis spectra
 - **mrs_info**
-: quick information on NIfTI MRS file
+: quick information on a NIfTI-MRS file
 - **svs_segment & mrsi_segment**
 : Run tissue segmentation for SVS/MRSI from T1 image.